quinneden/nix-config/README.md

 - **`pkgs/`**: Custom package derivations
 - **`overlays/`**: Package overlays and overrides

-## Notes for Beginners

-While tailored for personal use, this repository can serve as a reference for Nix-based configurations, particularly for Home Manager integration and Apple Silicon support.

 ## License

 This project is licensed under the [MIT License](LICENSE).